syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/identify-the-values-in-the-undo-redo-collections.md

 ---
 layout: post
-title: Enable or disable the custom undo redo button | Syncfusion
+title: Identify if the Viewer has values in the Undo, Redo stack | Syncfusion
-description: Learn how to enable or disable the custom undo redo button in Syncfusion Blazor PDF Viewer component and more.
+description: Learn how to identify if the Viewer has values in Undo, Redo stack in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug
 ---

-# Enable or disable the custom undo redo button
+# Identify if the PDF Viewer has values in the Undo, Redo collections

-The Syncfusion's Blazor PDF Viewer component allows you to enable or disable the custom undo or redo buttons based on the undo redo actions using the `CanUndo` and `CanRedo` APIs of the PDF Viewer.
+The Syncfusion's Blazor PDF Viewer component allows you to identify if the PDF Viewer has values in the Undo, Redo collections using the `CanUndo` and `CanRedo` APIs of the PDF Viewer.

-The following code example shows how to enable or disable the custom undo redo button based on the undo redo actions.
+The following code example shows how to achieve this based on the Undo Redo actions.

 ```csharp